pouchlabs/pouchlite/apps/litedocs/docs/browser/index.md

 # usage
-how to use lite-browser,is a browser only storage engine
+how to use lite-browser,is a browser only storage engine,

 ```js
  import {Pouchlite} from "@pouchlab/lite-browser";
 ```